Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

     * The Thanos query uses the gRPC protocol to talk to Thanos store.
 * The metrics are delivered to the user.

-> Similar actions are done in push mode, except receive takes the place of the sidecar.
+> Similar actions are done in push mode; except, receive takes the place of the sidecar.

 ###### Deployment:
 * Set up a Prometheus server instance.